-- It provides the Seller with the right, but not the obligation, to deliver up to a specified number of ACCUs to the Commonwealth at a set price within a set timeframe. - Where ACCUs are not delivered in full against a scheduled milestone by the due date, the right to deliver the outstanding ACCUs scheduled for delivery against that milestone will lapse. - " In limited circumstances, where a delivery cannot be made due to reasons beyond the control of the Seller, the agency may agree to extend a scheduled milestone to the earliest reasonable date. - All ACCUs delivered under the Optional Delivery contract must be derived from the single ERF project covered by the contract.
+- It provides the Seller with the right, but not the obligation, to deliver up to a specified number of ACCUs to the Commonwealth at a set price and within a set timeframe. - Where ACCUs are not delivered in full against a scheduled milestone by the due date, the right to deliver any outstanding ACCUs that are scheduled for delivery against that milestone will lapse. - " In limited circumstances, where a delivery cannot be made due to reasons beyond the control of the Seller, the agency may agree to extend a scheduled milestone to the earliest reasonable date for delivery in the future. - All ACCUs delivered under the Optional Delivery contract must be derived from the single ERF project covered by the contract.
 That project is identified at auction qualification. - An ERF project can only be the subject of an Optional Delivery contract once.
-Subsequent Fixed Delivery contracts may be available to the project upon successful completion of the Optional Delivery contract. - Conditions precedent are not available for use with an Optional Delivery contract. - Where the Seller has concurrent Optional Delivery and Fixed Delivery contracts for the identified project, deliveries must be preferenced to the Fixed Delivery contract.